 Rasmussen College will notify you in writing of your acceptance or rejection.
-All money paid to the College will be refunded if you are not accepted.
+All money paid to the College will be refunded if you are not accepted except any non-refundable test fees required for the Medical Laboratory Technician, Surgical Technologist, or School of Nursing programs.
 All new students will attend an orientation session a week or two before classes start.
 This required session is an opportunity to learn College policies and course scheduling, and to meet other students.